 Things to be aware of here are the potential for choking hazards, especially if there are a lot of pumpkin seeds in what your dog has just eaten.

-This is especially the case if your dog has been caught digging into some raw pumpkin – a pet who has been caught will often go for broke and gulp down whatever he or she just got caught with in order to prevent you from snatching it away.
+This is especially the case if your dog has been caught digging into some raw pumpkin – a pet who has been caught will often go for broke and gulp down whatever he or she just got caught with to prevent you from snatching it away.

 Just make sure your dog doesn’t make themselves choke in doing this, and all should be fine.